j796160836/homebridge-sengled/README.md

 ## Optional parameters

-- debug, this will enable more logging information from the plugin
+- debug, this will enable more logging information from the plugin, default = false
+- info, this will enable logging on api access from the plugin, default = true
+- cacheDuration, this will set the duration of the api call cache in seconds, default = 15 seconds

 ```
 "platforms": [